-SBRT provides better outcomes than surgery for cancer patients with common lung diseaseFebruary 16th, 2012 in Surgery /
+SBRT provides better outcomes than surgery for cancer patients with common lung diseaseFebruary 16, 2012 in Medicine & Health / Surgery

 Stereotactic body radiotherapy (SBRT) provides better overall survival rates than surgery for lung cancer patients with severe chronic obstructive pulmonary disease (COPD), a disease commonly associated with lung cancer, according to a study in the upcoming March issue of the International Journal of Radiation, Oncology, Biology, Physics, the official scientific journal of the American Society for Radiation Oncology (ASTRO).